abiosoft/colima/docs/FAQ.md

 ## Is another Distro supported?

-Colima uses a lightweight Alpine image with bundled dependencies and user interaction with the VM is expected to be minimal (if any).
+Colima uses a lightweight Alpine image with bundled dependencies.
+Therefore, user interaction with the Virtual Machine is expected to be minimal (if any).

 However, Colima optionally provides Ubuntu container as a layer.